Highlights

 Why choose this course?

-In the justice degree, choose from two majors—policy and politics or criminology and policing.
-The policy and politics major offers you the opportunity to learn policy analysis and the intricacies of how government officers research, analyse, recommend and develop policies in the justice sphere.
-Particularly, it gives you an insight into how policy is implemented and critiqued, and evolves through government and its departments.
+- The policy, politics and social reform major offers you the opportunity to learn policy analysis and the intricacies of how government officers research, analyse, recommend and develop policies in the justice sphere.

 Careers and outcomes